 top of page

-Pole Workshops
+Pole

 Pole dance is a form of performing art which combines dance and acrobatics centered on a vertical pole.
 This art form has recently gained popularity as a form of fitness and mainstream entertainment, practised by many enthusiasts in gyms and in dedicated dance studios.
 A wide range of amateur and professional competitions are held in many countries around the world.